Cardiff Bay Development Corporation: History

-The CBDC was chiefly responsible for building the Cardiff Bay Barrage, the new shopping and housing developments across the old docks in the 1990s and the Roald Dahl Plass development.
+Its flagship developments included the Cardiff Bay Barrage, the Cardiff Bay Retail Park, and the Roald Dahl Plass development.

-Achievements

 During the CBDC's lifetime 14000000 sqft of non-housing development and 5,780 housing units were built.
 Around 31,000 new jobs were created and some £1.8 billion of private finance was invested.
 About 200 acre of derelict land was reclaimed.

 The Chairman was Sir Geoffrey Inkin.
 The first Chief Executive was Barry Lane, who was later succeeded by Michael Boyce.

-The CBDC was dissolved on 31 March 2000.
-The Cardiff Harbour Authority took over the CBDC's management of the barrage, the Inland Bay and the Rivers Taff and Ely on 1 April 2000.
+The corporation was dissolved on 31 March 2000.
+The Cardiff Harbour Authority took over the corporation's management of the barrage, the Inland Bay and the Rivers Taff and Ely on 1 April 2000.

 An evaluation of the regeneration of Cardiff Bay published in 2004 concluded that the project had "reinforced the competitive position of Cardiff" and "contributed to a massive improvement in the quality of the built environment".
 However, the regeneration project had been less successful in generating employment.
 The evaluation concluded that "the overall outcome, while representing a major achievement and massive step forward, falls short of the original vision."